An asymptotic expansion of the empirical angular measure for bivariate extremal dependence: Proof of Theorem

 and that for any $\theta \in [0,\pi/4]$ and $1 \leq p < \infty$ we have $x_p(\theta) \geq 2^{1/p}$, we see that sufficient conditions for~\eqref{eq:expansion_random_set_term_2} to hold are provided by

 Let us first consider~\eqref{eq:expansion_random_set_term_2_1}.
-Since we will need uniform continuity of $\lambda$ again, we will need to work on a compact domain.
+Since we will need uniform continuity of $\lambda$ again, we want to work on a compact domain.
 Hence, for some $M > 1$, we consider separately the cases $x \in [2^{1/p},M]$ and $x \in [M,\infty)$.
-It will be useful to note that, by~\eqref{eq:s_n_poids}, as $n \ra \infty$,
+Note that by~\eqref{eq:s_n_poids} in Appendix~F,